younmeeoh/personalwebsite/README.md

 Used as resume website.

-Things you may want to cover:

 * Ruby version:1.3.1

-* Using Ruby on Rails
+* Server-Side Framework: Ruby on Rails

 * Database creation: PostgreSQL